fboussemart/password/README.md

       { versionKey: false }
     );
     ```
-    - In a *MongoDB* environment, you can create the first user as follows:
+    - In a *MongoDB* environment, create the first user as follows:
     ```
     db.users.drop();
     db.users.insert({